 Arts-based knowledge translation

 Conversations surrounding palliative and end-of-life care are challenging for patients, family members, and healthcare providers.
-To this end, Dr. Brenda Sabo from Dalhousie University is developing a play based on stories from people affected by advanced cancer.
-Emily Drake, Hope & Cope’s Young Adult Program Director, is working with Dr. Sabo, who plans to have performances for healthcare providers and the public in Halifax, Toronto, and Montreal.
+To this end, Dr. Brenda Sabo from Dalhousie University is developed a play based on stories from people affected by advanced cancer.
+Emily Drake, former Young Adult Program Director for Hope & Cope, worked on this project with Dr. Sabo, and performances of the PEACE project were presented in the summer of 2017 for healthcare providers and the public in Halifax, Toronto, and at our Wellness Centre in Montreal.
 This project is funded by the Canadian Cancer Society

 Louis Levesque Research Scholars

 Fay Strohschein is a doctoral candidate at McGill Ingram School of Nursing who is working with Dr. Carmen Loiselle and Dr. Howard Bergman.
 She is studying the process of cancer treatment decision-making among older men and women.
 In addition to support from the Hope & Cope Levesque Research Funds, Fay is funded by the Oncology Nursing Society Foundation, the Fonds de recherché du Québec-Santé, the Psychosocial Oncology Research Training (PORT) program, and the Quebec Network for Research on Aging (Réseau Québécois de recherche sur le vieillissement).